Version select#

 Output files organization#

-Deploy built websites consistently under the same URL pattern.
-Configure this with the version_select_url option.
-Examples: <version>, /docs/<version>, or <language>/<version>.
+Deploy built websites consistently under the same URL pattern using the version_select_url option.
+Examples include <version>, /docs/<version>, or <language>/<version>.

 root/